2024 Funded Programs

-The above programs submitted grant requests to the United Jewish Fund for Charlottesville for the funding year October 2022-May 2023.
+The above programs submitted grant requests to the United Jewish Fund for Charlottesville for the funding year October 2023-May 2024.
 Thank you for donating to support our fund!

 Eitelberg